“Why do we need the darkness of the night to see the stars?”

 Their path already chosen

-That brass key placed in its hole
+That key placed in its hole

 The heavy door swings open wide